 Concerns also persist about the impact of corruption and tribalism.
-Many Jordanians perceive corruption as a widespread epidemic and fear the newly elected councilors will abuse their positions to further their own interest instead of the common good.
-Also, they expect that people will base their votes on tribal affiliations, rather than election programs and capacity of the candidates.
+Many Jordanians perceive corruption as a widespread epidemic and fear that newly elected councilors will abuse their positions to further their own interest instead of the common good.
+Furthermore, past experience suggests that people tend to base their votes on tribal affiliations, rather than election programmes and competencies of the candidates.

 “Everybody in Jordan that I have spoken with acknowledges that the upcoming local elections and the period to follow are first steps in a learning process.”, said Emmely Benschop, the team leader with The Hague Academy.